Jaden30/SQL-PYTHON-/README.md

 inserting.py - Code showing how to insert values to the tables in the database using it as a cli tool

 updating.py - Code showing how to update values in the table in the database using it as ac cli tool

+rare_disease : Taking a csv file and using the pandas library, the records are put in a table in a database